If you’re in the market for a pour over coffee brewer, you may be considering the Chemex.

 The glass design of a Chemex has many downsides.
 Although it looks stunning, it is the most breakable coffee brewer to date.

-I use the kind with a wooden collar and a leather strong to keep it together, but there are also full glass versions that come with a handle to make the pouring of your coffee a tat easier.
+I use the kind with a wooden collar and a leather string to keep it together, but there are also full glass versions that come with a handle to make the pouring of your coffee a tat easier.
 The coffee brewer I use looks like this:

 Con 4: Learning curve

 The first few attempts that I made to brew coffee with a Chemex went wrong.
-The coffee came out either under-or over-extracted.
+The coffee came out either under or over-extracted.